 1. Sew the opening closed first.
 Whenever pattern instructions say "leave an opening for turning" go ahead and sew it closed first.
 If you follow the instructions below you'll have a nice crease to follow when it is time to sew it shut.

-Simply back stitch where your opening will begin.
+Back stitch where your opening will begin.
 Then lengthen your stitch (makes it easier to remove the stitches later) and sew the length of your opening.
-At the end back stitch again.
+At the end, back stitch again.

 Now warm up your iron and press this seam open flat.

-Using your seam ripper, remove the long stitches in between the back stitching on both ends.
+Using your seam ripper or a small pair of scissors, remove the long stitches between the back stitching on both ends.

 Viola!
 You now have a nice crease to follow when slip stitching your opening closed.
 Even if it isn't perfectly pressed you should still be able to see the faint stitch line left from the removed stitches, which you can then use as your guide.